At A Glance

-- The eligible employee or an eligible employee family member is the victim of domestic violence, or a sex offense, or trafficking.
+- The eligible employee or an eligible employee’s family member is the victim of domestic violence, a sex offense, or sex trafficking.

 - The eligible employee’s place of business is closed by order of a public official due to a public health emergency, or the eligible employee needs to care for a family member whose school, class, or place of care has been closed.

 - The eligible employee obeys an order issued by the Mayor, the Governor of Illinois, The Chicago Department of Public Health, or a treating healthcare provider, requiring the eligible employee to:

 - Stay at home to minimize the transmission of a communicable disease;

 - Remain at home while experiencing symptoms or sick with a communicable disease;

 - Obey a quarantine or isolation order

 If an eligible employee's need for Paid Sick Leave is reasonably foreseeable, an employer may require up to seven days notice before leave is taken.
 If the need for Paid Sick Leave is not reasonably foreseeable, an employer may require an eligible employee to give notice as soon as is practicable on the day the eligible employee intends to take Paid Sick Leave by notifying the employer.

 If an employer has a policy that grants employees Paid Leave or Paid Sick Leave in an amount and manner that meets or exceeds the requirements of this Ordinance, the employer isn’t required to provide additional Paid Leave or Paid Sick Leave.